wearenolte/generator-moxie-wp/README.md

 mv composer.phar /usr/local/bin/composer
 ```

-- This generator downloads [Some Like it Neat](https://github.com/digisavvy/some-like-it-neat) theme and sets it up for you.
+- This generator downloads [b](http://getmoxied.net) theme and sets it up for you.
 - You can explore its documentation to know more about the theme.
 - Here are a few important steps that you might have to follow if you're stuck.
     - **npm dependency failed**